 - God is married to his goddess wife and has spirit children, (Mormon Doctrine p.
 516).

-By contrast, Christianity, which is based on the Bible, says that there is only one God (Isa.
-43:10, 44:6, 8, 45:5), God is a Trinity of persons--not three gods, God has always been God (Psalm 90:2), God knows of no other gods (Is.
-44:8), you cannot become a god (Is.
-43:10) and that God is spirit (John 4:24).
+By contrast, Christianity, which is based on the Bible, says there is only one God (Isa.
+43:10; 44:6, 8; 45:5); that God is a Trinity of persons--not three gods; that God has always been God (Psalm 90:2); that God knows of no other gods (Is.
+44:8); that you cannot become a god (Is.
+43:10); and that God is spirit (John 4:24).
 This contradicts Mormonism.
-Therefore, Mormonism is not Biblical and not Christian.
+Therefore, Mormonism is not biblical and not Christian.
 If Glen Beck holds to the teachings listed above, then he is not Christian.

 Liberal interpretation of Christianity